 Skip to content Skip to sidebar Skip to footer

-Laminated wood is a big size wood block or panel made from many wood pieces that are glued and unified together.
-Laminated wood then is used to make various products in the woodworking industry.
-Panel boards, table, chair for furniture, pile, frame, door or window in the wood house most are made form laminated wood.
-The uses of intact solid wood boards for the width and length wood product is very rare today.
-Wood pieces with big size are very difficult to be obtained, if any then the price will be very expensive.
+Laminated wood is a big-size wood block or panel made from many wood pieces that are glued and unified together.
+Laminated wood is then used to make various products in the woodworking industry.
+Panel boards, tables, chairs for furniture, piles, frames, doors, or windows in the wood house are most made from laminated wood.
+The use of intact solid wood boards for the large width and length of wood boards is very rare today.
+Wood pieces of large size are very difficult to obtain; if any, then the price will be very expensive.

-Wood gluing technologies has very advanced.
-It makes the laminated wood has many advantages compared with the intact wood.
-With proper processing, the laminated wood is stronger, more stable then the solid intact wood and has cheaper price and faster processing time.
+Wood gluing technologies have very advanced.
+It makes the laminated wood have many advantages compared with the intact wood.
+With proper processing, the laminated wood is stronger and more stable than the solid, intact wood and has a cheaper price and faster processing time.

 laminated wood board